 Weather, Seasons and Climate in Kenya; Best time to go on safaris in Kenya

 Kenya’s climate is warm and humid at the coast, cool and humid in the central highlands, and hot and dry in the north and east.
 Since Kenya lies on the equator, daytime temperatures in most parts are consistently warm all year.
 Kenya has a long rainy season from April to June, and a short rainy season from late October to mid-December.
 The best game-viewing is during the dry winter months (May – August) and warmer spring months (September & October).
 For up-to-date forecasts, check www.weather.com.

-Clothing and Essential Items for Kenya safaris to know before you go
+Clothing and Essential Items for Kenyan safaris to know before you go

 It is important to pack clothes for warm days and cool evenings, as well as a warm jacket for early morning game drives.
 Light, quick-drying, practical clothes are advisable.
 Non-synthetic, comfortably fitting, cotton clothing breathes more easily and will keep you cooler under the hot African sun.
 Shorts and T-shirts are normally the order of the day and are replaced with long-sleeved shirts and trousers at night for warmth and protection from insect bites.